adam-ainsworth/click-stalker/readme.txt

 If you have downloadable assets on your site such as PDFs and would like to track when users download them via tracking scripts or pixels, this plugin will allow you to do that.

-It should work with ANY site, by dynamically introducing an intermediary page when the user clicks, waitd for the code to fire and then forward the user on to the asset.
+It should work with ANY site, by dynamically introducing an intermediary page when the user clicks, waiting for the code to fire (subject to a 100ms timeout) and then forward the user on to the asset.

+*Please ensure that the code works properly as it is possible to break all downloadable assets on your site with buggy scripts / markup.*

 == Installation ==